 Ingredients

-- ½ teaspoon purple food dye optional but recommended
+- ½-2 teaspoon (½ teaspoon) purple food dye optional but recommended; more/less depending on color preference

 Instructions